Grant funding round now *CLOSED*

-Our grant round is now open for Expression of Interest applications.
-Grants for successful candidates will begin in January 2018.
+Our current grant round has now closed for Expression of Interest applications.
+Our next funding round will be launched in the Spring of 2018.

 Please see the details below for more information and key dates.
 Also our page ‘application forms and relevant documents’.

 The Trust has a specific focus on early interventions.
 The principal aim of the PLCT is:

 “To increase the number of babies and toddlers (aged conception to 3 years of age) in Gloucestershire who experience, loving, nurturing and harm-free childhoods.”

 Not only will this improve the immediate experiences of childhood and parenthood, it will also provide these children with a secure emotional and social foundation for the rest of their lives and will reduce the likelihood of those later aggressive, harmful and self-destructive behaviours that result from damaging experiences in infancy.

 It is intended that PLCT funded programmes will promote secure attachment between babies and their primary care givers.

 - Principal beneficiaries are to be babies – conception to 3 years of age and their care givers

 - Activities to be provided to babies and families where significant risk factors are present (see Risk Factors Checklist)